ReaDy-Go: Real-to-Sim Dynamic 3D Gaussian Splatting Simulation for Environment-Specific Visual Navigation with Moving Obstacles: Experiments

 \subsection{Zero-Shot Sim-to-Real Generalization}

 We further assess the generalization potential of ReaDy-Go by measuring zero-shot sim-to-real performance in an unseen environment.
 For this experiment, the policy is trained on the combined datasets from three environments, i.e., a total of 1,200 episodes from \textit{Outside}, \textit{Lobby}, and \textit{Library}.
-We then deploy the policy to an unseen environment, as shown in Fig.~\ref{fig:realworld}--(d).
-The policy achieves over a 50\% success rate in both \textit{Static} and \textit{Dynamic} tasks, with the higher average reaching time compared to the results in the training environments, as depicted in Table~\ref{table_generalization}.
+We then deploy the policy to an unseen environment, as illustrated in Fig.~\ref{fig:thumbnail}.
+The policy achieves over a 50\% success rate in both \textit{Static} and \textit{Dynamic}, with a higher average reaching time than in the training environments, as depicted in Table~\ref{table_generalization}.
 These results suggest that the policy learns general navigation behaviors, such as detouring around static and dynamic obstacles while reaching the goal, but requires a longer time to complete the task, as the policy does not have prior training in the unseen scene.
-ReaDy-Go can provide a scalable approach toward general navigation if trained on larger navigation datasets from diverse environments, which can be easily reconstructed from a few minutes of videos using the proposed photorealistic real-to-sim dynamic GS simulation pipeline.
+ReaDy-Go can provide a scalable approach toward general navigation if trained on larger navigation datasets from diverse environments, which can be easily reconstructed from a few minutes of videos using the proposed pipeline.